precision-sustainable-ag/dst-econ/README.md

 It parses each method's definition, looking for properties that the method references.
 (In our example, `fullName`'s method references `firstName` and `lastName`.)

-When (and only when) the referenced properties change, the method is run, and its result is stored in the "functional" property.
+When (and only when) the referenced properties' setters are called, the method is run, and its result is stored in the "functional" property.

 Note that the `fullName` function doesn't have to worry about mutating the state:  The reducers are sent to the store using `createReducer()`, which calls Immer.